hdl-modules/hdl-modules/doc/sphinx/getting_started.rst

 we are interested in in our constraint file.

 .. note::
-  When using tsfpga, this is done automatically for simulation and build projects, since hdl_modules uses the recommended module structure.
+  When using tsfpga, this is done automatically for build projects, since hdl_modules uses the recommended module structure.